eeue56/elm-for-web-developers/README.md

 # Interaction and signals

-Elm's signals make it easy to mark a function as pure.
+Elm makes it easy to notify when an interaction happens in your views.

 ```
 clockTypeSelectView : Signal.Address Update -> Clock -> Html.Html